wpXtreme/wpdk/index.md

      require_once( trailingslashit( dirname( __FILE__ ) ) . 'wpdk/wpdk.php' );

      /* 2.
-Define of include your main plugin class. */ if ( !class_exists( 'WPXTestPlugin' ) ) {
+Define of include your main plugin class. */ if ( !class_exists( 'WPDKTestPlugin' ) ) {
-       class WPXTestPlugin extends WPDKWordPressPlugin {
+       class WPDKTestPlugin extends WPDKWordPressPlugin {
        ....
        }
      }

-Please note  the declaration of a class named `WPXTestPlugin`, that extends `WPDKWordPressPlugin` class.
+Please note  the declaration of a class named `WPDKTestPlugin`, that extends `WPDKWordPressPlugin` class.

 This is the main class of your plugin.
 Through it, you can control every aspect of your plugin and manage what to do exactly where you want ( in WordPress front end, in WordPress admin area, in both worlds, and so on ).
 Using this